shreni123/docs-csm/upgrade/network/chn_enable.md

    where:

       - `<CHN VLAN>` is the "stub" `VLAN` for the `CHN`.
 This is currently used only on the edge switches in access mode, not a trunk through the high speed network.
-      - `<CHN IPv4 Subnet>` is the pre-requisite site-routable IPv4 subnet for the `CHN`
+      - `<CHN IPv4 Subnet>` is the pre-requisite site-routable IPv4 subnet for the `CHN`.
-      - `<number of edge switches>` is typically 2 Arista or Aruba switches, but some pre-production systems have 1
+      - `<number of edge switches>` is typically 2 Arista or Aruba switches, but some pre-production systems have 1.

 4. (`ncn-m001#`) Upload data to `SLS`.